 3.4.4 The Subsidiarity of the Financial System

-Some consumer financial services have tended to be local, benefiting from face-to-face contact, but transactions are increasingly on-line and many companies are international – with their subsidiarity determined by organisational boundaries rather than political ones.
+Some consumer financial services have tended to be local, benefiting from face-to-face contact, but transactions are increasingly on-line.
+Many companies are international – with their subsidiarity determined by organisational boundaries rather than political ones.
 Many commercial banks are now international, though banking is not yet completely borderless.

 New technologies and the increased ownership of mobile devices are enabling financial services to develop rapidly, in what The Economist described as The fintech revolution: